demisto/content-docs/docs/tutorials/tut-integration-ui.md

 The [YodaSpeak](https://github.com/demisto/content/tree/master/docs/tutorial-integration/YodaSpeak) content pack is available on GitHub.
 The pack contains the standard pack file structure and can be viewed as a resource when creating new integrations.

 Go to **Settings > Integrations**.
 Click the blue button **BYOI** in the top right corner, and the built-in Cortex XSOAR IDE will open.
 If you don’t see this button, it means you don’t have the correct permissions required for creating new integrations.
-Please reach out to your admin for assistance.
+Ask your admin for assistance.